utoker/search-npm/README.md

 ## About The Project

-This is a scalable React-Redux template with the implementation of [npms.io](https://npms.io/) API for the TypeScript programming environment.
+This is a scalable React-Redux Boilerplate with the implementation of [npms.io](https://npms.io/) API for the TypeScript programming environment.
 More information about npmsearch.com and their API can be found at their [GitHub](https://github.com/npms-io) repository.
 <br />
 <br />